Become a special part of our authentic Hill Tribe Community, designed to create a sustainable future for an exploited people

 Volunteers are housed in pairs (you can pay a single occupancy supplement of $265 per week if desired) in newly built, Thai style accommodations with air-conditioning, hot running water and flushing toilets.
 Most have stunning views of the twin mountains.
 This will be your home away from home and where most of your meals are taken.
 Traditional and absolutely delicious Thai style noodle and rice dishes, lots of veggies and local fruits, bottled water and regular tea and coffee is provided.
 You can purchase alcohol or fancy cappuccino style coffee at extra cost.

 During the week you will be presented with 3 to 4 planned but optional cultural/leisure activities: watch (and participate if you like) as the girls do a traditional hill tribe dance and musical performance, visit natural nearby hot springs, learn a bit of Thai cooking, visit local temples, get a Thai massage, see local waterfalls, give alms to monks and hear them chant, visiting local markets; amongst other possibilities that will require extra booking after arrival (such as rafting or visiting the elephant conservation center.)

 Arranging Your Airfare

-Plan to arrive at the Chiang Mai airport by 1pm on the Saturday your program begins.
-You will be picked up at 3pm at the lobby of the Centara Duangtawan Hotel in Chiang Mai by your coordinator and transported to our program site by van, a journey of about 90 minutes.
-The volunteer vacation program ends following breakfast the following Saturday; you will be leaving the program site at approximately 9am, putting you at the Chiang Mai airport by about 11am.
+Plan to arrive at the Chiang Mai airport by 1 pm on Sunday your program begins.
+You will be picked up at 3 pm at the lobby of the Centara Duangtawan Hotel in Chiang Mai by your coordinator and transported to our program site by van, a journey of about 90 minutes.
+The volunteer vacation program ends the following Saturday; you will be leaving the program site at approximately 9 am, putting you at the Chiang Mai airport by about 11 am.